alexgQQ/soulsgen/README.md

 **This is no longer in active maintenece and is a bit old, but there are not many tools for this**

 This tool really just takes a set of files, parses them, tokenizes each word and builds a vocabulary set with a training and testing set.
 It is meant to use custom modules to handle specific parsing cases.
-The `extension.darksouls` module is used to parse these files, clean and tokenize them.
+The `soulsgen.parse` module is used to parse these files, clean and tokenize them.
 It then feeds the results to exapanda to create the dataset.
+After parsing, we can run a short report on some of the words with the `soulsgen inspect` command.
+This relays information on the sentence lengthe and structure for a quick glance at the dataset.

 TODOS:
     - Fork and update expanda to work with newer tokenizer libraries.